 Until these key messages get traction, and individuals start citing data in their publications, it will be difficult to realise the benefits and measure the impact of publishing research data.

-- Nature Publishing Group announces the launch of 'Scientific Data' - a new open-access, online-only platform for the publication of descriptions of scientifically valuable datasets
+- Nature Publishing Group announces the launch of 'Scientific Data' - a new open-access, online-only platform for the publication of descriptions of scientifically valuable datasets.

-- What Griffith University are doing to establish a culture of data citation.
+This video explains what Griffith University are doing to establish a culture of data citation.

 Formal publication and citation of data supports the recognition of research data as a first class research output.
 It also enables the generation of citation metrics for research data outputs.
 Indexing services such as Thomson Reuters Data Citation Index capture data citation metrics, making formal recognition and reward mechanisms based on data publishing now possible.